 Certain diseases seem to crop up more often in certain types of dogs.
 These are known as breed associated disorders.
 Each type of dog has its own list, but many of the issues are shared by multiple breeds, and very few of these types of issues are exclusive to a single breed.

-Three particular groups of issues come to my mind when I think of Boxers and their health.
+Three particular issues come to my mind when I think of Boxers and their health.

 Mast cell tumors are a common skin tumor in dogs.
 According to the National Canine Cancer Foundation, mast cell tumors (MCT) make up 16-21% of all skin cancers in all dogs, but Boxers have the highest incidence.
 Mast cells are a part of a normal immune system and play a role in protecting the entire body, but when they become malignant, they are a risk.
 Malignant cells are those that grow faster than normal cells and reproduce unchecked, displacing normal cells and normal functions.
 There are many stages and types of MCT and your own veterinarian can help clarify.
 As an owner of a Boxer, you should be intensely proactive about any bump or mass you notice on your pup’s skin, and see your vet regularly so he or she can check for any that you may have overlooked.
 It is critical to include your vet because some MCTs can be life-threatening, while some are less dangerous, and only your vet will know the difference.